 If you’re feeling worn down, confused, overwhelmed, or stuck, you’re not broken.
 The ways we adapt to stress, trauma, and difficult relationships often make sense given what we’ve lived through.
 Shame and fear can distort how we see ourselves, but our struggles are only parts of our story — not the whole of it.

 Therapy can help when trauma symptoms, grief, anxiety, depression, relationship challenges, low self-confidence, or long-standing patterns begin to interfere with daily life.
-I work especially well with individuals seeking to understand complex trauma and family-of-origin dynamics in order to create meaningful, lasting change.
+I work especially well with adults who are looking to go beyond typical talk therapy; particularly those who have felt unsuccessful or stuck in therapy in the past.

 Since 2015, I’ve helped clients access their strengths, regulate stress, and build resilience through life’s challenges.